 These concerns are seen driving Italian yields further above Spanish ones in coming days.

 Spanish yields fell below Italy's for the first time in 18 months earlier in September but Italian bonds had clawed back ground over the past week after Berlusconi seemed to step back from threats to topple the government.

 "The increased uncertainty surrounding the current government and the risk of a potential stalemate that it could entail do not seem to be priced in by the markets yet, notwithstanding the significant underperformance of BTPs," said Sunrise Brokers hed of fixed income research Gianluca Ziglio.

 The softer tone in lower-rated euro zone debt and riskier assets spurred demand for safe-haven German Bunds.
-Bund futures jumped almost half a percentage point to 140.46, their highest in a month.
-Cash 10-year yields were 5 bps lower at 1.73 percent.
+Bund futures were last 7 ticks lower at 139.80 and cash 10-year yields 0.7 bps up at 1.78 percent.